bigcrav/plane-tracker/macos-app/README.md

 4. In the widget target, add an app group or shared container if you want to persist the server URL; by default, it uses `UserDefaults.standard` and falls back to `http://localhost:8080`.

 ## Configuring server URL
-- App window: edit the server URL text field and click “Set & Refresh”.
+- Defaults to `http://127.0.0.1:8080` (localhost).
+Edit the text field in the app and click “Set & Refresh” to point at a different server.
-- Widget: set a `UserDefaults` string key `server_url` under the widget’s suite (or app group).
+- Widget (if added): set a `UserDefaults` string key `server_url` under the widget’s suite (or app group).
 The sample code reads `UserDefaults.standard` for simplicity.

 ## What it expects on the server
 - `GET /closest/json` -> JSON array of flight objects